Vishwanath is an expert in the field of consumer behavior, specifically in

 Commerce in Economics and Financial Accounting from the University of Bombay.

-Vishwanath is actively involved in research on the diffusion and acceptance of
+Vishwanath is actively involved in research on the diffusion, adoption,

 technology within various domains.
 These domains or systems include hospitals